tenkeyseven/Hello_World/README.md

 # hello-word
 just another repository
-emmmm...my name is tenkey and that is what i am doing acrodding to the guide
+emmmm...my name is tenkey and that is what i am doing accordding to the guide